14 Best Cable Chest Exercises (With Workout Routines)

 How To Do

-2. Slowly walk your feet out in front of you so that your legs are extended out in front of you with knees bent and your back is flat in the middle of the ball.
+2. Slowly walk your feet out in front of you so your legs are extended, your knees bent, and your back is flat in the middle of the ball.

-3. Move the handles forward through, extending via your elbows, until your hands meet in the center.
+4. Move the handles forward and extend your elbows until your hands meet in the middle.

-4. Hold on to this position for a few seconds, then returning back down to the starting position.
-Repeat for as many reps and sets as desired.
+5. Hold on to this position for a few seconds, then return to the starting position.

 Cable Incline Fly On Stability Ball